 An annuity is a long-term insurance product that provides guaranteed income.

-They are a common source of retirement income because they provide a steady stream of payments at regular intervals and because their earnings grow tax-free until you withdraw funds.
-All annuities also offer a death benefit that protects your original investment for your beneficiaries.1
+Annuities are a common source of retirement income because they provide a steady stream of payments at regular intervals and because their earnings grow tax-deferred1 until you withdraw funds.
+Most annuities also offer a death benefit that protects your original investment for your beneficiaries.

 With an annuity, you pay the annuity company premiums for a period of time, and then the annuity company starts paying you.

-- In the accumulation phase, you pay premiums into the annuity.
+- Accumulation phase: You pay premiums into the annuity.
 You can do this either with a lump sum or over a specific period of time, depending on the type of annuity.

-- During the distribution phase, you’ll receive monthly, quarterly or annual payments according to the terms of the annuity contract.
+- Distribution phase: You’ll receive monthly, quarterly or annual payments according to the terms of the annuity contract.

 There are two categories of annuities — deferred and immediate — and several types of annuities within each category.
 The most common deferred annuities are fixed annuities and variable annuities.
 Each offer a range of options to meet your needs.